 “We are using Bacula to backup a number of elements.
 One of them is the data from the SCOS 2000 application (the generic mission control system software of ESA).
 We also backup multiple environments related to the deployment of the satellite ground segments.
 Aside from that, we have a lot of projects being backed up via Bacula: R D and RADAR projects, FOC (Flight Operation Control, i.e. satellite operation planning, as well as command and control of satellites), and more… We do both full and incremental backup, as well as archives.
 All in all, we re very satisfied with Bacula.
 The software offers us a consistent, reliable, and powerful platform, and all of this without licensing costs.

 Bacula.org is the community home of the Bacula project, for developers and contributors.
 Here you can find the latest release of Bacula, along with full documentation.

-For personal use, you will find Windows binaries in the Binary Download section of this website.
-For commercial use please find Bacula community releases at www.baculasystems.com .
+You will find Windows binaries in the Binary Download section of this website.

 Most of the Bacula source code is released under the AGPL version 3 license.
 If you wish additional details, please follow the License link in the General menu.

 The Documentation link takes you to a page where you can access all the available Bacula documentation (HTML, PDF, and TGZ) both for the officially released version and for the current code under development in the Source Forge GIT.
 The development version of the manual typically has more documentation, but may also document new features that are not in the released version.
 The Developer’s Guide presents important information for users who want to contribute to the Bacula project.

 Bacula is released on SourceForge where you can download the software.

 You may also use the links in the Downloads menu for more information.
 In particular, Current Files link takes you to the currently available downloads, and the All Downloads link takes you to a list of all files ever released to SourceForge.